 Alpha-blockers for Prostate Problems

-Alpha-blockers (tamsulosin, alfuzosin, silodosin) relax prostate and bladder neck smooth muscles.
-Primarily prescribed for benign prostatic hyperplasia, they improve bladder emptying and reduce post-void residual.
-By decreasing obstruction, they can indirectly improve overflow incontinence.
+Alpha-blockers—tamsulosin, alfuzosin, and silodosin among them—relax smooth muscle in the prostate and bladder neck.
+Most commonly prescribed for benign prostatic hyperplasia, they improve bladder emptying and reduce post-void residual urine.
+By relieving the obstruction, they can indirectly help with overflow incontinence as well.

 5-alpha Reductase Inhibitors